 Graduates who have earned a Michigan Provisional Certificate since July, 1970, must complete an eighteen hour planned program to qualify for a Continuing Certificate.
-Candidates should consult the director of teacher certification, Miss Madge Strikwerda.
+Candidates should consult the chairman of the Department of Education.

 Guidance and counseling programs normally require the completion of a certification program in either elementary or secondary education and several years of successful teaching experience before specialization is permitted.
 Some concentration in psychology or sociology is desirable but not necessary.